Alienware's Concept UFO prototype is a Nintendo Switch for PC games

 The Nintendo Switch ($299 at Walmart) has become something like the platonic ideal of gaming hardware.
 But what would happen if we could combine the Switch's format with the power and versatility of PC gaming?
 Dell's Alienware Concept UFO prototype appears to be doing just that.

-The basic idea is this: You start with a handheld Windows 10 ($143 at Walmart) tablet.
-It's essentially a smaller version of a Microsoft Surface ($243 at Amazon), or any other Windows slate.
+The basic idea is this: You start with a handheld Windows 10 ($100 at Walmart) tablet, essentially a smaller version of a Microsoft Surface ($243 at Amazon), or any other Windows slate.
 But then you slide two paddle-like controllers onto the side and suddenly you have something that looks and feels a lot like a Nintendo Switch.

 This year, however, all bets are off, and Dell is showing off a series of prototypes, including-flexible screen and dual-screen laptops, and this handheld, dockable gaming PC.